pingcap/docs/table-filter.md

 ### TOML configuration files

 Table filters in TOML files are specified as [array of strings](https://toml.io/en/v1.0.0-rc.1#section-15).
-The following lists example usage in each tool.
+The following lists the example usage in each tool.

 * Lightning: